vraravam/natsumi-browser/README.md

 ## Installation
 This skin is not available on the Zen Mods page, as this isn't intended to be a Mod.
-You will need to install it by copying the files to your profile.
+You will need to install it by copying the files to your profile's chrome folder.

 ### If you already have a userChrome.css file
 1. Copy natsumi-config.css and natsumi folder to your chrome folder.